 7.2.3 Common descriptions and carriage – standard dynamic range video with narrow colour gamut

 This colour volume describes standard dynamic range (SDR) video with narrow colour gamut (NCG), which includes the majority of the production and distribution workflows currently used in the industry.
 There are several combinations of values of video properties that are used for this colour volume.
 Table 5 describes these combinations.
-There are several one-way operations that can be performed for this colour volume including bit depth reductions, colour sampling reductions and full-to-narrow range scaling operations.
+There are several one-way operations that can be performed for this colour volume including bit depth reductions, colour sampling reductions, and full-to-narrow range scaling operations.

 The following system identifier tags are described herein, as defined in Table 5: